 IV.
-Details of compliance with mandatory requirements and adoption of the non-mandatory requirements:
+Details of compliance with mandatory requirements and adoption of the non-mandatory requirements: During the year, the Company has fully complied with the mandatory requirements of the Listing Regulations to the extent applicable

-During the year, the Company has fully complied with the mandatory requirements of the Listing Regulations to the extent applicable
+5. CEO/CFOCERTIFICATION:

-5. CEO/CFO CERTIFICATION:
+The Managing Director and Chief Financial Officer of the Company give Annual Compliance Certificate in accordance with Regulation 17(8) read with Part B of Schedule II of Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015.
+The annual Compliance Certificate given by Managing Director and Chief

-The Managing Director and Chief Financial Officer of the Company give annual Compliance Certificate in accordance with Regulation 17(8) read with Part B of Schedule II of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
-The annual Compliance Certificate given by Managing Director and Chief Financial Officer forms part of the Annual Report.
+Financial Officer forms part of the Annual Report.